RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?: RTP-LX

-To keep costs down, we generated the prompt completions with the \texttt{gpt-4-32k-0613} version of GPT-4, called through the Azure OpenAI API, and cleaned them prior to sending them to annotation along with the translated prompts.
+In addition to the transcreated prompts, we created toxic and benign completions.
+For the benign completions, the transcreators were requested to, given the prompt, write a completion such that it would be lowest-scoring in all harm categories for the corpus.
+We generated the toxic prompt completions with \texttt{gpt-4-32k-0613}, called through the Azure OpenAI Platform, and cleaned them prior to sending them to annotation along with the transcreated prompts.